nsprabha/fake_data_generate/README.md

 improvements or how to proceed:

+- more than 10000 datasets
 - (kinda done)datasets on multiple domain related
 - (done)create custom dataset where users can add or delete column names
 - (limited datatype)same as above, specify the datatype
 - make datasets such that it can be used for ml train test
 - (done)show dataset preview ( just first 5 rows maybe)
 - give an option for a 'messy data'
-- download datasets in different format
+- (done) download datasets in different format
 - generate datasets using ai
 - datasets in form of images/voice records(?)